 Your core experience culminates each quarter in the Lacey Student Conference, where students share with peers and faculty their connection to the core curriculum.

-Why choose Lacey Pathways?
+Why choose Lacey Core?

-	- Block scheduling allows for 2 or 4-day class weeks that help manage school, work, and home
+- Block scheduling allows for 2 or 4-day class weeks that help manage school, work, and home balance.

-	balance.